This season, we got to do something I have been wanting to do, but could never

 back and forth across.

-animated and start to float or start to hover or become illuminated and then
+suddenly become animated and start to float or start to hover or become

 It's a comprehensive collection.
 The most comprehensive in the world that goes